-The Ministry of Industry's Order, issued on May 20, 1998, validated Tunisian standard NT 117-01 (1995) governs the use of food additives.
-The purpose of this standard is to give an exhaustive listing of authorized additives (positive list), their conditions of use as well as their respective identification E-numbers.
+Tunisian standard NT 117-01 (1995) (validated by Ministry of Industry Order_on May 20, 1998) governs the use of food additives.
+The purpose of this standard is to list authorized additives (positive list), their conditions of use, and their respective identification E-numbers.
 This standard is largely based on European Union directive 1333/2008 on food additives (specifically, directive 94/35/EC on sweeteners for use in foodstuffs, directive 94/36/EC on colors for use in foodstuffs, and directive 95/2/EC on food additives other than colors and sweeteners).